 However, if you intend to purchase points in order to top off your account for a redemption, it could make sense.
 In other words, if you have 19,000 points and buying 1,000 points would get you a free night at a top property, that could be worth it.

-However, at a standard rate of 13 cents per purchased point, it will take much more than a 50% bonus for me to bite.
+At a standard rate of 13 cents per purchased point, it will take much more than a 50% bonus for me to bite.
+The one exception is if you’re trying to top off an account for a redemption, in which case this could make sense.

 Anyone considering buying Shangri-La Golden Circle points?